-Table 3.4 of the approved OEA ToR provides a listing of 18 proposed evaluation factors and 35 criteria for the current EA study (refer to Table 6.2).
-The Canadian and US study teams developed a revised evaluation table that simplified the number of factor areas to be considered from 18 to 7, to enable the public to more easily provide input to the study teams in terms of rating the importance of the factors.
+Table 3.4 of the approved EA TOR provides a listing of 18 proposed evaluation factors and 35 criteria for the Detroit River International Crossing study (refer to Table 6.2).
+The Canadian and U.S. study teams developed a revised evaluation table that simplified the number of factor areas to be considered

-The seven factors in the revised evaluation table are consistent with those of the approved OEA ToR and cover a broad range of issues, including the ability of the alternative to meet the Partnership's underlying transportation objectives, as well as natural, social, cultural, economic, and technical considerations.
+The seven factors in the revised evaluation table are consistent with those of the approved EA TOR and cover a broad range of issues, including the ability of the alternative to meet the Partnership's underlying transportation objectives, as well as natural, social, cultural, economic, and technical considerations.

-Performance measures used in the analysis of illustrative alternatives include the 35 criteria from the approved OEA.
+Performance measures used in the analysis of illustrative alternatives include the 35 criteria from the approved EA TOR.
 These have been retained and added to, based on comments received during the public consultations.

-The 7 evaluation factors and the performance measures used for the current EA study, as well as the corresponding criteria reference from Table 3.4 of the approved OEA ToR (where applicable) are shown in Table 6.3.
+The seven evaluation factors and the performance measures used for the Detroit River International Crossing study, as well as the corresponding criteria reference from Table 3.4 of the approved EA TOR (where applicable) are shown in Table 6.3.